Michigan offers a diverse range of hiking with 1,150 miles – the most miles in all 7 states.

 Mileage: 227 miles (171 off-road/56 on-road)

 Need to Know: Majority of property is managed by State Forest.
-Camping on State Forest is allowed unless posted “no camping” or you are more than one mile from a designated campground.
+Dispersed camping is allowed on State Forest unless posted “no camping” or if you are within one mile of a designated campground.
 You must also post a camp registration card at your campsite, which you may get at this link or at a local Michigan DNR office.
 The Mackinac Bridge can only be walked on Labor Day each year.
 When planning a long hike that will require getting over the bridge otherwise, contact the Bridge Authority for a ride across.

 The Trail: The Trail through Northwestern Lower Michigan offers diverse sections and features from flat open meadows, to ridge top views, rivers, and lakes, including 2 scenic loops – a 20 mile loop at Fife Lake, and an 18 mile loop at the Jordan River Pathway.